Melissa Friesen, Ph.D.

 |Organization:||National Cancer InstituteDivision of Cancer Epidemiology & Genetics, Occupational and Environmental Epidemiology|

 Dr. Friesen received a Ph.D.
 (2006) and M.Sc.
 (2001) in occupational hygiene from the University of British Columbia in Vancouver, Canada.
 She completed postdoctoral studies at Monash University in Melbourne, Australia, and at the University of California at Berkeley.
 She joined the NCI as a tenure-track investigator in the Occupational and Environmental Epidemiology Branch in June 2009, and was awarded NIH scientific tenure and promoted to senior investigator in 2017.

 Dr. Friesen's research has focused on quantitative assessment strategies to minimize exposure misclassification in occupational epidemiologic studies.
-Using quantitative exposure estimates in epidemiologic studies is a well-recognized method of reducing the exposure misclassification that results in attenuated exposure-response relationships; however, their use does not completely eliminate exposure misclassification.
 She has focused on improving exposure estimates, evaluating the robustness of exposure-response relationships to exposure assessment strategies, and using statistical models for both developing exposure metrics and evaluating their exposure-response relationships.
-By using more refined and more proximal exposure measures, her research has resulted in quantitative exposure-response relationships for several exposure - disease associations that have not previously been published.
+By using more refined and more proximal exposure measures, her research has resulted in quantitative exposure-response relationships for several exposure-disease associations that have not previously been published.